dkorobtsov/automation-arsenal/tools/README.md

 * [Google API Explorer](https://developers.google.com/apis-explorer/#p/) - Explorer for APIs provided by Google.
 * [Swagger](https://swagger.io/) - Way to go when designing API.
 * [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen) - Tool to generate API clients and server stubs in different languages by parsing OpenAPI / Swagger definition.
+* [Open Api Generator](https://github.com/OpenAPITools/openapi-generator) - Community fork of Swagger Codegen.
+Not a big difference at the moment, but this one looks more promising.
 * [Postman](https://www.getpostman.com/) One of the best tools available for working with API.
 * [Programmable Web](https://www.programmableweb.com/apis/directory) - Largest API Directory on the Web.
 To answer typical question - if there are any sandboxes for API testing practice.
 Any public API will do. :)